Sir Ulick Burke, 3rd Baronet: Career

 He was the son of Sir Edmund Burke, 2nd Baronet.
 The family resided at Glinsk Castle.
-Ulick Burke espoused the cause of King James II and was an MP for Galway County in the Patriot Parliament of 1689, and was included in the articles of the Treaty of Limerick.
+Ulick Burke espoused the cause of King James II and was an MP for County Galway in the Patriot Parliament of 1689, and was included in the articles of the Treaty of Limerick.
 He married Ismay, fourth daughter of Colonel John Kelly of Skreen, County Roscommon.
 He died without issue in 1708 and was succeeded by his half brother, John Burke, 4th Baronet.

 Lament for Sir Ulick Burke Marbhna Uillioc Búrca

 Sir Ulick was immortalised by the Irish composer and musician Turlough O'Carolan is his songs Ulliac Búrca (Ulick Burke) and Marbhna Uillioc Búrca (Lament for Sir Ulick Burke).